-Underneath the building are the communal baths, where during the day when most are away from home, the baths could be open to the public for a fee to be used, and when the tenants come back home, the baths could be then only available for tenants in the building.
+Underneath the building are the communal baths.
+With smaller wet rooms in the residential units, the baths become a shared resource but also an economic resource as well.
+During the day when most are away from home, the baths could be open to the public for a fee to be used, When the tenants come back home, the baths are then only available for residents in the building.

 New Ho Queen Rave Night ClubThe ground floor can also operate throughout the night.
 When businesses owners are done for the day, the space can be tucked away, and host more night events like the Night Market, and become a drag bar for the queer asian collective New Ho Queen - except maybe on Fridays only because of how the tenants upstairs might be over hearing Crystal Waters 100% Pure Love on repeat.

 The project was really my response to trying to understand how these different generations and groups could come together to take on the next generation and was a personal process for me to try to understand how my nephew is going to learn about his Vietnamese and Taiwanese heritage.
-Chinatowns in North America for a lot of asian folk are spaces that mean a lot and are really huge hubs - seeing your language and people who look like you and where you can practice your mother tongue, and eating the food that you really miss that smell like home, is a huge part of the asian diaspora experience.
-I know eventually these existing shops and hubs will close and disappear once the parents retire, but I guess it’s really trying to figure out what comes next, and finding methods of giving power to existing communities, and to really root themselves in these neighbourhoods.
+Chinatowns in North America for a lot of Asian folks are spaces that mean a lot and are hubs we always seek out - seeing your language and people who look like you, where you can practice your mother tongue, and eating the food that you really miss that smell like home, is a huge part of the Asian diaspora experience.
+I know eventually, these existing shops and hubs will close and disappear once the parents retire, but I guess it’s really trying to figure out what comes next, and finding methods of giving power to existing communities, and finally root themselves in these neighbourhoods through ownership and care.

-Hopefully the project can be passed on to these generations.
-Like the title, the community land trust acts as the seed - by planting the seed, the building becomes the fruit, and through creating trust with existing partners, and residents of Chinatown, the fruit can then be shared.
+Hopefully, the land trust can be passed on to these generations.
+Like the title, the community land trust acts as the seed - by planting the seed, the building becomes the fruit.
+Through creating relationships and trust with existing partners and residents of Chinatown, the fruit can then be shared.